levaconline/no-framework/README.md

 # Usage
 - Development/testing php app on ISP without support git, composer, etc.
 - Can be used as dev framework for bith: CMS.
-- Not dedicated for big servers which needs composer/vendor.
+- Not dedicated for big servers which needs overpriced services.
 - Simple put library in dir app/library and use it when you need as you using #include <iostream> in feamework models, class or whatewer you need.
+- This is intended solely for experimenting and testing your programming experience and testing innovative approaches to programming (not system administration - DevOps).
+Other repositories will be made which include also DevOps not supported on sheap ISP.

+# Knowledge needed
+- Only php & MySQL (no need to know things that not uses small sites/bussines like Microservices, CI, Kubernetes, etc. So, you no need to be System Administrator & programmer in one).

 # Note
 - This semiframework have no any desing.
 It is simple "engine".
-If you wish some template, you can dind it on web for free.
+If you wish some template, you can find it on web for free or make your own.

 # How to install
 Steps: